adobe/aio-theme/README.md

 Despite the markdown files having all an `md` extension, they are actually treated as MDX files.
 You can use `md` and `mdx` extensions interchangeably.

 As we try to limit the use of MDX in favor of pure markdown, we have come up with a way to couple the use of basic markdown syntax with JSX.

+**Always make sure to close JSX blocks and use line breaks between JSX blocks and markdown content to avoid MDX parser issues.**

+### Modular Content System

+The modular content system is a set of content blocks with variants and compositions that can be used to create pages.

+* **Content Blocks are goal-focused.** A group of content that has a specific goal or intention, to structure and support the overall narrative.
+*Examples are groupings of text, groupings of buttons, and hero content.*

+* **Variants are messaging-focused.** The messaging points/content (this includes both written and visual content/images) that makes the goal of the content block happen.
+*Examples are text content blocks with icons vs no icons.*

+* **Compositions are layout-focused.** The overall narrative for the page.

+**A variant can go into a *content block*.
+Multiple *content blocks* make up a *composition*.**

+### JSX Blocks
-The JSX blocks are using a `slots` property to identify which markdown elements to ingest.

-Also all JSX blocks are self-closing and using only string properties.
+**The Content Blocks are defined as JSX Blocks.** They use a `slots` property to identify which markdown elements to ingest using only string properties.
 This helps maintain better readability when rendered on https://github.com.

-### Writing a Hero block
+Common slots are: `heading`, `image` and `text`.
+See below examples for full details.

+#### Hero Block

-A Hero block should be used on every home page. **Only 1 Hero block per page is allowed**.
+A Hero Block should be used on every home page. **Only 1 Hero Block per page is allowed**.

-There are currently 2 ways to write a Hero block.

-1) Using magic rules.
-If the markdown document starts with an image named `hero` followed by a heading level 1 and a paragraph, the Hero block will be created automatically.

-2) If you need more flexibility e.g. you need to define a specific background color for the Hero, you can use the following syntax:
+They are used to set up the tone of the page and optionally add call to actions and intentions for users.

+There are 3 different variants:

+* The default variant for Documentation pages.
+* The half width variant for Product/Platform authored pages.
+* The full width variant for Index home pages.

+**Default variant:**

 ```
 <Hero slots="image, heading, text" background="rgb(64, 34, 138)"/>